 - If your child is sick (vomits) and it is less than 30 minutes after having a dose, give them the same dose again.
 But, if your child is sick (vomits) and it is more than 30 minutes after having a dose, you do not need to give them another dose.
 Wait until the next normal dose.

 - If you are taking the contraceptive 'pill', the effectiveness of the 'pill' can be reduced if you have a bout of being sick (vomiting) or diarrhoea which lasts for more than 24 hours.
-If this happens, ask your doctor or pharmacist for advice about what additional contraceptive precautions to use over the following few days.
-There is no need to use additional precautions for any bouts of sickness or diarrhoea which last for less than 24 hours.
+If this happens, ask your doctor or pharmacist for advice about what contraception to use over the following few days.

 Possible side effects